 There are a lot of different kinds of full-spectrum CBD products.
 How you use them varies by type:

-- Topicals.
-Topical products are applied to your skin and can come as cream, lotions, or salves.
-They’re usually used for muscle pain or skin conditions.
+- Topicals: Topical products are applied to your skin.
+They can come as creams, lotions, or salves.
+They’re usually used for muscle and joint pain or skin conditions.

-- Edibles.
-There are a lot of different kinds of edibles available — you’ll find gummies, mints, lozenges, chocolates, and even beverages.
+- Edibles: There are a lot of edibles available.
+You’ll find gummies, mints, lozenges, chocolates, and even beverages.

-- Sublinguals.
-Sublingual products are taken under your tongue.
+- Sublinguals: Sublingual products are taken under your tongue.
 These include tinctures, oils, and sprays.
-Products placed under your tongue will absorb more quickly than edible products.
+Products placed under your tongue may take effect more quickly than edible products.

-If you’re new to CBD, it’s best to start with a very small dose and work your way up depending on how you feel.
+If you’re new to CBD, start with a very small dose and work your way up depending on how you feel.

 - changes in appetite or weight